jim-steerforth/cli-linux/pages/08.optimisation/04.performance-scripts/docs.md

 </pre>
 </tt>

 Now you are ready to run the scripts.
 The before script takes a single parameter, Always start with XS, Anything larger fails on a basic droplet.
-This script will run slowly as it uses git to download Moodle, installs Moodle and create courses.
-After the download there will be a Moodle subdirectroty which will hold some additional files - testplan.jmx, users.csv and siteproperties.config.<br>
+This will run slowly as it uses git to download Moodle, installs Moodle and create courses.
+After the download there will be a Moodle subdirectory which will hold some additional files - testplan.jmx, users.csv and siteproperties.config.<br>

 <tt>
 <pre>